Newcastle Laboratories

 • Factors Affecting Result:

-Do not use EDTA or fluoride containing collection tubes.
+Do not used EDTA or fluoride oxalate tubes

-Do not use EDTA or fluoride containing collection tubes.
+Do not used EDTA or fluoride oxalate tubes

 • Other Info: